stacktoheap/stacktoheap.github.io/_posts/2013-03-14-git-learns-pre-push-hook-new-in-1-8-2.markdown

 date: 2013-03-14 09:40
 comments: true
 categories: [git, 1.8.2, pre-push, hook]
+excerpt: "A new feature in Git 1.8.2 - pre-push hook to control what gets pushed out."
 ---

 The 1.8.2 version of Git is here and one of the most sought features in git finally reaches the fans - the `pre-push` hook.